godaddy/node-cluster-service/README.md

 * restartsPerMinute (default: 10) - How many restarts are permitted by a worker in a minute before determining too critical to recover from.
 * allowHttpGet (default: false) - For development purposes, can be enabled for testing, but is not recommended otherwise.
 * cliEnabled (default: true) - Enable the command line interface.
 Can be disabled for background services, or test cases.
+* ssl - If provided, will bind using HTTPS by passing this object as the [TLS options](http://nodejs.org/api/tls.html#tls_tls_createserver_options_secureconnectionlistener).